pumexx/pumex/README.md

 ### pumexdeferred

-Application that makes deferred rendering with multisampling in one window.
+Application that implements deferred rendering with multisampling in one window.
 The number of samples per pixel may be configured from command line ( see parameters below ).
 Available values of samples per pixel include : 1, 2, 4, 8.

 By default application uses depth prepass rendering, but you are able to switch it off using command line parameters ( see below ).